davialabs/job-app/README.md

 python src/job_search.py
 ```

-This will typically start a Uvicorn server, and you should see output indicating the address where the API is running (e.g., `http://127.0.0.1:8000`).
+This will typically start a Uvicorn server, and you should see output indicating the address where the API is running.

 Davia is designed to create a visual application around your Python tasks, so you can also interact with the application's functionalities through the Davia interface once it's set up with your Davia account.